-SNSA is not currently accepting applications for beginning referees for the 2014-2015 soccer year.
-SNSA continues to accept applications from experienced referees (Grade 8 License or higher).
+SNSA is currently accepting applications for beginning referee candidates for the 2015-2016 soccer year through June 30, 2015.
+SNSA is also accepting applications from experienced referees (Grade 8 License or higher).
 If you are interested in becoming an SNSA referee, please complete the application below and follow the instructions for submission.
-Applicants must be at least 14 years of age by September 30, 2014.
+Applicants must be at least 14 years of age by September 30, 2015, and will be notified in July if they have been accepted as referee candidates.
 SNSA will host referee classes in August; check the upcoming events calender on this page for the class schedule.

 Current SNSA referees are required to recertify annually in order to obtain their referee badge for the current year.
 Recertification is done online at the Nevada State Soccer Referee Committee website.
 Click on the link below to access links to USSF referee registration and online certification courses and tests.
 All SNSA referees are required to have a 2014 USSF referee badge for the Spring 2014 season

 The FIFA 2013-2014 Laws of the Game govern play in all Southern Nevada Soccer Association games.
 SNSA uses small-sided play formats in our U5-U6 (3v3), U7-U8 (4v4), U9-U10 (5v5) and U11-U12 (8v8) age divisions, so we have established modified rules that are applicable to each play format.
 All referees should review the rule books for each play format to become familiar with the special rules associated with small-sided play.
 Click on the image to access the FIFA 2013-2014 Laws of the Game.

 SNSA follows the FIFA Laws of the Game; however, some rules have been modified to accommodate the youth game and smaller play formats.
 Click on the link below for a summary of rules modifications for the various play formats.